Putin has Russia guessing before election: how long will he keep power?

 His mandate will not expire until 2024 but the problem needs immediate attention because the uncertainty about his long-term future is a source of instability in a fractious ruling elite that only he can keep in check.

-“The Russian political scene is entering a new phase,” said Gleb Pavlovsky, a former Kremlin adviser who is now critical of the country’s leadership.“Most discussion within the ruling elite focuses not on the next stage of the Putin era but on what will constitute the post-Putin era.”
+“The Russian political scene is entering a new phase,” said Gleb Pavlovsky, a former Kremlin adviser who is now critical of the country’s leadership.
+“Most discussion within the ruling elite focuses not on the next stage of the Putin era but on what will constitute the post-Putin era.”

 Vygaudas Usackas, the European Union’s ambassador to Russia until last October, says the stakes are high.